alessandro-001/alessandro-001/README.md

 Join me on this exciting path as we collaborate and create quality work that delights users and exceeds expectations!

 Stuff I'm currently involved with:
-- ⚛ Front-end web projects and mobile applications, honing my skills with React/React-native;
+- ⚛ Front-end web projects and mobile applications, honing my skills with React/React-native ;
-- 👾 Learning C++, as a videogame enthusiast I want to keep the door open for possible roles in the industry;
+- 👾 Currently exploring C# ;
-- 👯 I’m looking to collaborate on any projects that involves UI/UX;
+- 👯 I’m looking to collaborate on any projects that involves UI/UX ;

 #